A Kaddish for Bernie Madoff: The Film

-A Kaddish for Bernie Madoff: The Film is a 2021 musical documentary film starring Alicia J. Rabins & directed by Alicia J. Rose based on the 2012 one-woman show created & written by Rabins.
+A Kaddish for Bernie Madoff: The Film is a 2021 American musical documentary film directed by Alicia J. Rose and starring Alicia J. Rabins.
+It was based on the 2012 one-woman show created and written by Rabins.

 Synopsis

 The film tells the story of fraudulent investor Bernie Madoff and the system that allowed him to pull off his pyramid scheme for decades – through interviews, ancient spiritual texts, and the unique perspective of an obsessed artist watching the events unfold from her residency in an abandoned office building in Manhattan's financial district.